culturesofknowledge/site-portal/README.md

 - Install git, docker and docker-compose
 - Clone this code.
 (You might want to add read only access for the server)
 - Create a password.
-Export won't work with sudo, so if you need to use sudo with docker change into root first.
-Then type: export MYSQL_ROOT_PASSWORD="PASSWORD-HERE"
+Add MYSQL_ROOT_PASSWORD="PASSWORD-HERE" to /etc/environment then open a new shell.
 - Add any old databases to mysql-emlo/data
 - docker-compose build
 - docker-compose up -d